Gradiant/elg_Julibert/README.md

 This repository contains a dockerized API built over Julibert, Softcatalá playground of BERT models trained in catalan, for integrate it into the ELG.

-Its original code canbe found [here](https://github.com/Softcatala/julibert)
+Its original code can be found [here](https://github.com/Softcatala/julibert)

 # Usage